 maintaining and using IT systems;

-hosting or facilitating the hosting of events; and
+hosting or facilitating the hosting of events and meetings; and

 If you decide that you don't want to receive marketing communications from us, you can unsubscribe.
 In that case we will include your details on a suppression list so we do not send you further marketing communications.
 We may still send you emails regarding factual, transactional and/or servicing information in connection with products or services we are providing to you or your organisation.

 PwC member firms do not sell or otherwise release personal data contained in the PwC CRM to third parties for the purpose of allowing them to market their products and services without consent from individuals to do so.

 Personal data of clients, potential clients, or their associates will be retained on the PwC CRM for as long as we have, or need to keep a record of, a relationship with a business contact, which is for the duration of our relationship with a contact or their organisation.
 Personal data of business contacts will be retained in line with our retention policy.